Enhanced Hong-Ou-Mandel Manifolds and figures of merit for linear chains of identical micro-ring resonators

+Fabrication defects in large integrated devices containing multiple sequential devices such as Mach-Zehnder meshes remain an outstanding problem \cite{Miller:15, Hammerly:22a, Hammerly:22b}.
+We compare our devices to a directional coupler tolerance of $5\%$ \cite{Mower:15}.
+This is based on 193nm UV lithography standard \cite{Mikkelsen:14}, though many fab shops use older processes.
+This can result in a splitting ratio varying by several percent.
+Our devices show better tolerances to fabrication errors.

-Here, we are motivated by the global perspective that theoretical proposals for enhancing the integrability and parametric flexibility of HOM elements in photonic circuits will directly impact many, if not all, engineering applications relying on the HOM Effect in such an architecture.
-One example of the sort of enhancement we envision has been presented by the some of the present authors in the form of the predicted existence of higher-dimensional Hong-Ou-Mandel Manifolds (HOMM) within the parameter space of a double-bus Micro-Ring Resonator (MRR), like the one shown in Fig. \ref{fig:2}, \cite{Hach:2014}.
+Here, we are motivated by the global perspective that theoretical proposals for enhancing the parametric flexibility of photonic HOM elements will directly impact many, if not all, applications relying on the HOM Effect in such an architecture.
+One example of this sort of enhancement has been presented earlier by the present authors in the form of higher-dimensional Hong-Ou-Mandel Manifolds (HOMM) within the parameter space of a double-bus Micro-Ring Resonator (db-MRR) \cite{Hach:2014}.

+The MRR can be thought of taking a beam splitter (one parameter), and expanding it into (in general) three parameters (a “top” and “bottom” directional coupler, and an internal phase angle), which are coupled together to form higher dimensional manifolds in which the HOM destructive interference condition can be met (vs the single point solution associated with a beam splitter) \cite{Hach:2014,Alsing_Hach:2017a} (see Appendix \ref{app:C} for a more complete discussion of this point).
+We use the term Hong-Ou-Mandel manifold (HOMM) to describe these higher dimensional solution sets in parameter space.
+The extension to linear chains of MRRs allows for further design optimization to consider coupling and phase stability.
+MRRs also provide increased scalability and tunability over a simple beam splitter.

-In this letter, we examine the surprising enhancements to the HOMM that arise as a result of fabricating a relatively simple photonic circuit comprised of a serial chain of identically coupled, identical, balanced MRRs, and we propose in connection with them three Figures-of-Merit informing the design, fabrication, and characterization of any such structure in the context of a wide variety of engineering applications.
-Fig. \ref{fig:Nmrrsdiagram} shows a schematic representation of such a chain, indicating the notation that we adopt.
-We define the chain length of such a circuit as \textit{N}, the number of identical MRRs in the chain.
-The MRRs are identical in that they have a common round-trip phase shift, $\theta_j\xrightarrow{}\theta$, they are identically coupled in that $(\tau_j,\kappa_j,\gamma_j,\eta_j)\xrightarrow{}(\tau,\kappa,\gamma,\eta)$, and they are balanced in the sense that $\kappa=\gamma$ and $\tau=\eta$.
-Further we adopt the common phase convention whereby:
+We examine significant enhancements to the HOMM that arise as a result of fabricating a relatively simple photonic circuit comprised of a serial chain of identical, balanced MRRs, and we propose in connection with them three figures of merit informing the design, fabrication, and characterization of any such structure in the context of a wide variety of applications.